ParklandOne - How to Enroll in the Password Management System

 to start the enrollment process.

 3. Your username should already be filled in and you will need to enter your password and press Continue.
-NOTE: The initial default password for students is your 6-digit birth date (MMDDYY).
-If that does not work or if the password is expired, please contact the Tech Service Desk for assistance (217-353-3333).
+NOTE: The initial default 8-character password for employees and students is sent via email to the alternative email address that is on file at Parkland.

-4. Enter your mobile phone number (include area code; no dashes needed) and click Send Validation Code Now.
+4. A the next prompt, enter your mobile phone number (include area code; no dashes needed) and click Send Validation Code Now.
 In the next field, enter the 4-digit validation code that was sent to your mobile phone via text message and then select Continue.